About Joy Chocolates

 We've moved to Cut Bank, Montana!

 My name is Ian Karle, I grew up in the Pennsylvania (aka "The Land of Chocolate") where I studied at Penn State University to become an engineer.
-After school, I kicked around the automotive, medical device manufacturing, and oil and gas fields for the following twenty (plus) years...ranging in scope from design, to process engineering, research & development, to ultimately landing in quality...are you still awake?
-Long story short, the daily grind in industry wasn't catering to an overall blissful existence...but learned a lot of interesting things.
+After school, I kicked around the automotive, medical device manufacturing, and oil and gas fields for the following twenty (plus) years...ranging in scope from design, to process engineering, research & development, and ultimately landing in quality...are you still awake?
+Long story short, the daily grind in industry wasn't catering to an overall blissful existence...but I learned a lot of interesting things.

 Then one day, a simple yet inalienable truth occurred to me: money does not equal happiness.
 My world changed.
 I quit my job in heavy industry.
 My wife (Melody) and I made the choice to move up to Montana (a place where we've been vacationing for years) to try a little something new, a change in career, and a chance at truly enjoying life.